stfc/StylES/README.md

-StyleLES is a Large Eddy Simulation (LES) based solver for Computational Fluid Dynamic (CFD) simulations.
+StylelES is a Style Eddy Simulation based solver for Computational Fluid Dynamic (CFD) simulations.
 It is based on traditional LES solvers, like OpenFOAM, and Generative Adverserial Networks (GANs), mainly [SyleGAN](https://github.com/NVlabs/stylegan) and [MSG-Style GANs](https://github.com/akanimax/msg-stylegan-tf).

 # Description